easysoa/EasySOA/README.md

 You will need to clone all needed projects:

-* [mkalam-alami/easysoa-model-demo][2]
+* [easysoa-model-demo][2]
-* [JGuillemotte/easysoa-demo-pureAirFlowers-proxy][3]
+* [easysoa-demo-pureAirFlowers-proxy][3]

 Once this is done, clone this repository in your workspace, on the same level than the other projects.

 # Build and distribute

-Modify the `buildfile` file constants according to your config, then run the following command, from the `easysoa-demo-dist` folder:
+Modify the `build.yaml` file constants according to your config (especially the Nuxeo path, since Nuxeo is not included in our repositories).
+Then, run the following command, from the `easysoa-demo-dist` folder:

     buildr buildall packageall tgz

 # Build and run

-Modify the `buildfile` file constants according to your config, then run the following command, from the `easysoa-demo-dist` folder:
+Modify the `build.yaml` file constants according to your config, then run the following command, from the `easysoa-demo-dist` folder:

     buildr buildall packageall

-To launch EasySOA, go to the `easysoa` folder, and run:
+To launch EasySOA, type these commands:

+    cd easysoa
     ./run.sh

 # Task list

 * `buildr buildall` builds all needed projects